 Sometimes spacing of base characters or stacking of diacritics were assumed to lead to variant candidates.
 In these cases, strings containing the ligature plus the separate elements of the ligature, such as œoe or vice versa (i.e. 0153 + 006F + 0065) were compared.
 In other cases, GP compared strings containing code points featuring the stacked diacritics followed by the base character which the stacked diacritics modifies as well as sequences of code points featuring those diacritics separately (where available), such as e.g. ốoôó, i.e. 1ED1 + 006F + 00F4 + 00F3.

 This analysis was conducted for all code points featured in the suggested repertoire, as well as relevant candidates from other scripts.
 Eventually, the GP went through and examined each pair individually.
 See Appendix D.3.13.

+The decisions made on assigning variants according to visual similarity (with evidence presented in Appendix D.3.13) are necessarily a matter of judgement.
+In marginal cases, global liability to confusion (in root zone labels) may outweigh the existence of a distinctive contrast (in a specific language).

+One such case is the Vietnamese contrast between A WITH GRAVE and A WITH HOOK ABOVE (00E0 with 1EA3) inevitably discounted in section 6.3.1.3 below, and variant set 23.

 Variants based on compatibility with old revisions of IDNA are discussed separately below in section 6.4.2.